“By failing to prepare, you are preparing to fail.” ― Benjamin Franklin

 - You belong to an over-represented applicant pool

 According to the GMAT terms and conditions, you have to wait 16 days between consecutive GMAT attempts and cannot take the GMAT more than 5 times a year.
-Also, there is a lifetime limit of maximum 8 GMAT attempts.
+Also, there is a lifetime limit of a maximum of 8 GMAT attempts.

 Considering all the above factors and while 3 months may seem enough time to prepare for the GMAT, you should build some time into your plan for a retake.
 Thus, along with time for a retake, you should ideally get done with your GMAT at least 6 months before the application deadline of your target business school.
 This builds in enough time for retaking the GMAT if required.